google-research/human-scene-transformer/README.md

-This is not an officially supported Google product.
+*This is not an officially supported Google product.*

 # Human Scene Transformer

-This repository is currently a placeholder for model code and adaptions to the [JRDB](dataset) corresponding to the following research paper:
+This repository is currently a placeholder for model code and adaptions to the [JRDB dataset](https://jrdb.erc.monash.edu/) corresponding to the following research paper:

 ## Robots That Can See - Leveraging Human Pose for Trajectory Prediction